MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/connections/best-practices-when-updating-a-flow.md

 ---
 title: Error codes on Flow run
-description: This article describes best practices around updating Microsoft Flows used by Power Apps. ms.reviewer: mlalavat ms.date: 02/18/2024
+description: This article describes best practices for updating Microsoft Flows used by Power Apps. ms.reviewer: mlalavat ms.date: 02/19/2024
 ---
-# Best practices when updating a Flow used by a Power App
+# Best practices when updating a flow used by a Power App

-This article describes best practices around updating Microsoft Flows used by Power Apps.
+This article describes best practices for updating Microsoft Flows used by Power Apps.

 _Applies to:_ &nbsp; Power Apps
 _Original KB number:_ &nbsp; 4477072

-## Error code InvokerConnectionOverrideFailed on Flow run
+## Error code "InvokerConnectionOverrideFailed" on Flow run

 Some flows fail to run in Power Apps.
 In the Flow run history or the Power Apps telemetry, you might receive an error that resembles the following: